- law (v.)

 - law (n.)

-Replaced Old English æ and gesetnes, which had the same sense development as law.
-Cf. also statute, from Latin statuere; German Gesetz "law," from Old High German gisatzida; Lithuanian istatymas, from istatyti "set up, establish."
+Rare in Old English, it ousted the more usual ae and also gesetnes, which also were etymologically "something placed or set."
+Compare also statute, from Latin statuere; German Gesetz "law," from Old High German gisatzida; Lithuanian istatymas, from istatyti "set up, establish."

 In physics, "a proposition which expresses the regular order of things," from 1660s.
 Law and order have been coupled since 1796.
 To lay down the law (1752) is pleonastic (the "law" in the figure is biblical law, laid down from the pulpit).
 Poor laws provided for the support of paupers at public expense; sumptuary laws restrained excesses in apparel, food, or luxuries.

 It is more common for Indo-European languages to use different words for "a specific law" and for "law" in the general sense of "institution or body of laws," for example Latin lex "a law," ius "a right," especially "legal right, law."
 Words for "a law" are most commonly from verbs for "to put, place, set, lay," such as Greek thesmos (from tithemi "to put, place"), Old English dom (from PIE *dhe- "to put, place, set"), Lithuanian istatymas (from statyti "cause to stand, set"), Polish ustawa (from stać "stand").